 White-throated Sparrows readily visit feeders or peck at fallen seeds beneath them.
 They feed on millet as well as sunflower seeds.
 If you make a brush pile in your yard it will give White-throated Sparrows a place to take cover in between trips out into your yard to feed.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird